 Amazon and some of the most recognisable e-commerce companies are currently trying to augment the public’s shifting attitude in favor of online selling.
 These companies are aggressively investing in expanding infrastructures, programs, solutions, and the like to address both consumer and seller dilemmas.
 Overall, e-commerce companies aim to provide the best commercial experience ever in one of the world’s busiest countries.

 Recently, Amazon announced that it’d soon be constructing more Fulfilment Centres all over the 15 states of India.
 If completed, this will boost Amazon’s warehousing capacity, catering to incoming seller registrants more than ever.
-Amazon also invested a fresh capital of Rs 2,310 crore to its India units, Amazon Seller Services.
+Amazon also invested a fresh capital of Rs 2,310 crore in its India units, Amazon Seller Services.
 Amazon Seller Services also received another 2,208 crores earlier this year.
 Now, Amazon plans to help its micro, small, and medium businesses to shift digitally.
 It’s part of Amazon’s $1 billion investment pledge.

 Amazon Chief Financial Officer Brian Olsavsky, in an investor call, said, “…what you also see are investments in new countries.
 Obviously, India is the biggest one, but also, to a lesser extent, the Middle East, Brazil, Turkey, and Australia are recent additions.
 So there’s always an element of expansion going on there,”